-The entire 430-mile length of the parkway, which runs from Nashville south to the edge of Natchez, with a short break around Jackson, is well paved and makes a delightful driving or riding route, with places of interest marked every few miles.
-Just north of Port Gibson at milemarker 41.5, the Sunken Trace preserves a deeply eroded, 200-yard-long section of the trail, the canopy of moss-laden cypress trees offering one of the most evocative five-minute walks you can imagine.
-Between Port Gibson and Natchez, sights along this short (and eminently bikable) stretch include the prehistoric Emerald Mound, the second-largest prehistoric structure in the United States, which dates from around AD 1250 and offers a commanding view of the woodlands.
-Mount Locust at milemarker 15.5 is a restored Trace roadhouse and the best place to pick up parkway information; if you’re fortunate, you might get a tour guided by park ranger Eric Chamberlain, who was born in the house, and whose family lived there for five generations.
+The entire 444-mile length of the parkway, which runs from Nashville south to the edge of Natchez, with a short break around Jackson, is well paved and makes a delightful driving or riding route, with places of interest marked every few miles.
+Just north of Port Gibson at mile marker 41.5, the Sunken Trace preserves a deeply eroded 200-yard-long section of the trail, the canopy of moss-laden cypress trees offering one of the most evocative five-minute walks you can imagine.
+Between Port Gibson and Natchez, sights along this short and eminently bikable stretch include the prehistoric Emerald Mound, the second-largest ceremonial mound in the United States, which dates from around AD 1250 and offers a commanding view of the woodlands.
+Mount Locust, at mile marker 15.5, is a restored roadhouse and visitors center and the best place to pick up parkway information.

-The National Park police keep the parkway under very thorough radar surveillance, by the way, so try to stay within the posted speed limit, often 35 mph with a maximum of 50 mph.
+The National Park Police keep the parkway under thorough radar surveillance, by the way, so try to stay within the posted speed limit, generally 50 mph.